 Groningen Airport Eelde (GRQ)

-Groningen has a small airport: Groningen Airport Eelde (GRQ), with (currently) scheduled flights to London (Southend) and Copenhagen.
+Groningen has a small airport: Groningen Airport Eelde (GRQ), which currently only has flights to some popular holiday destinations.
 Further information and a list of all destinations can be found here.

 Travel by train

 Groningen can easily be reached by train, also with just a few connections from Germany, France, Belgium, England.

 You will have to purchase a single-use chip card (this is your train ticket) to Groningen at the ticket counter or at the yellow and blue ticket-vending machines that you will find in the luggage claim hall and by every entrance to the train terminal.
 You can purchase tickets from the machines only by using your Credit Card or a Debit Card with the Maestro logo.
 The vending machines do not take other Credit Cards or American Debit Cards.